-- "Having Dial-a-Ride gives dignity to people." - "I really love Rapid Ride."
+- "Having Dial-a-Ride gives dignity to people." - "I really appreciate the two transit systems (Rapid Ride and Dial-a-Ride)."

 Weaknesses.
 From the perspective of residents and stakeholders who participated in the interviews and focus groups, the two greatest weaknesses of the current public transit system are hours of operation and limitations on geographic coverage.
 Communications about route changes and schedule/route information materials are also a potential weakness.